1993 Stanley Cup Final: Game summaries

 This was the last Stanley Cup Final series played in the Montreal Forum, and the last time Wayne Gretzky competed in the Finals.
 The Kings were appearing in the Finals for the first time in their 26-year history.
 They did not appear in the Finals again until 2012, where they faced the New Jersey Devils and won their first Stanley Cup.
 Montreal's victory is the most recent championship won by a Canadian team.
 They did not appear in the Finals again until 2021, where they lost to the Tampa Bay Lightning.

 Game one

 In game one at the Montreal Forum, the Kings jumped out to a 1–0 lead on Luc Robitaille's power-play goal at 3:03 of the first period.
-The Canadiens tied the game late in the first on Ed Ronan's goal at 18:09 (although it was merely a pass that Gretzky accidentally deflected into his own net).
+The Canadiens tied the game late in the first on Ed Ronan's goal at 18:09 (although it was merely a pass that Wayne Gretzky accidentally deflected into his own net).
 Robitaille would break the 1–1 deadlock with his second power-play goal of the game at 17:41 of the second period.
 Jari Kurri added an insurance marker off a Patrice Brisebois turnover at 1:51 of the third, and Gretzky sealed the 4–1 win for the Kings with an empty net goal at 18:02.